intel/sawr/sawr_master/INSTALL.md

 Install Ubuntu 16.04
 --------------------

-The SAWR software stack is based on [ROS Kinetic][ROS] which works best under [Ubuntu 16.04][Ubuntu] Both the [Intel&reg; Joule&trade;][Joule] and the [UP Board from Aaeon][UP] support desktop versions of Ubuntu 16.04.
+The SAWR software stack is based on [ROS Kinetic][ROS] which currently works best under "desktop" [Ubuntu 16.04][Ubuntu].
+Both the [Intel&reg; Joule&trade;][Joule] and the [UP Board from Aaeon][UP] support desktop versions of Ubuntu 16.04.

-**NOTE:** During setup, it is highly recommended that you _DO NOT_ use a username or password that are used elsewhere, and also you _DO NOT_ store personal information (including web browser caches or web service account credentials) on the robot.
-You may also want to use a separate account for administration and run the SAWR software on an account the robot on without sudo access.
+**SECURITY NOTE:** During setup, it is highly recommended that you _DO NOT_ use a username or password that are used elsewhere, and also you _DO NOT_ store personal information (including web browser caches or web service account credentials) on the robot.
+You may also want to use a separate account for administration and run the SAWR software on an account on the robot on without sudo access.
 As noted later, among other issues, remote access to ROS can be insecure unless you take special effort to secure it.

 ### UP Board (included with the Intel Realsense Robotic Development Kit)
 Follow instructions at
 [https://up-community.org/wiki/Ubuntu](https://up-community.org/wiki/Ubuntu)
 to first set up a standard distribution of Ubuntu 16.04 on your UP Board.